farooqkz/OxygenCapsule/README.md

 ## Usage
  - Craft an Empty Capsule and an Oxygen compressor.
- - Put the Empty Capsule in Capsule filler, after 10 seconds it will turn to half capsule and after another 10 seconds, you will have a full Capsule.
+ - Put the Empty Capsule in Oxygen Compressor, after 10 seconds it will turn to half capsule and after another 10 seconds, you will have a full Capsule.
- - Go deep underwater, each time you use it, it will increase your breath by 10\. you can use it twice, once it will convert to half capsule and another time to an empty one.
+ - Dive deep underwater. each time you using it will increase your breath by 5 and you can use it twice, once it will convert to half capsule and another time to an empty one.
- - Return it to capsule filler for later usage.
+ - Return it to Oxygen compressor for later usage.

 ## Licence
 Code: AGPL3 or later(which means this program is free software and you can